Americans are spending far more on drugs than people in other countries.

 November 26th, 2019

-Under new proposals the administration plans to reduce the number of prescription drugs made available to people with cancer, AIDS, depression, schizophrenia and other expensive conditions.
+The plan was to reduce the number of prescription drugs available to people with cancer, AIDS, depression, schizophrenia and other expensive conditions.

-Many people who are taking an expensive anti-cancer drug that is no longer covered by insurance will undoubtedly disagree.
+Many people who were taking an expensive anti-cancer drug that was no longer covered by insurance undoubtedly disagreed.

 • The Centers for Medicare and Medicaid (CMS) plans to experiment with setting drug prices for many drugs administered by doctors through Medicare Part B program.